alicedb2/FlowingClusters.jl/README.md

 $$
 where $W$ is the number of weights of this last hidden layer and the index $\nu=0.01$ approaching the logarithmic prior.

+We use Adaptive-Metropolis-within-Gibbs (AMWG) for the hyperparameters of the clustering part of the model, and Adaptive-Metropolis (AM) for the parameters of the neural network.
+The Chinese Restaurant Process is sampled using a mix of both traditional Gibbs moves ([Neal 2000 Algorithm 1](https://doi.org/10.2307/1390653)) and sequentially allocated split-merge proposals ([Dahl & Newcomb 2022](https://doi.org/10.1080/00949655.2021.1998502)).

 ## Usage
+#### Without FFJORD
 ```julia
 using FlowingClusters
 using SplitMaskStandardize